 Not all combinations of qualification are allowed.
-Which variable types can have which qualifiers are specifically defined in upcoming sections.
+Auxiliary storage qualifiers can only be used with the in or out storage qualifiers.
+Additional qualifier rules are defined in upcoming sections.

 Local variables can only use the const storage qualifier (or use no storage qualifier).